 — Laura’s Views Ⓥ (@Lauras_Views) April 1, 2017

 These photo editing apps are the perfect way for people with incredibly low self-esteem to present a “better” version of themselves to their waiting public.
-No one need know that you’re two stone “overweight”; that you have a terrible breakout; that your teeth are more ivory than pearly white.
+No one need know that you’re two stone “overweight”; that you have a terrible breakout; that your teeth are more ivory than they are pearly white.

-But… What happens when you leave the house?
+What happens when you leave the house?

 This is where things get hairy.
 If photo editing apps allow you – so easily – to see what you could look like, if only you were more “perfect”, how do you feel when you look in the mirror?
 When you’re reminded, every time you edit a photograph of yourself, just how far you are from perfection, how can you walk out your door?